- Books, Literature, and Writing»

 How it all begins ...

-Watching those old movies from the 30's and 40's gave me my first glimpse of what romantic writing involved.
+Watching those old movies from the 30's and 40's gave can give you your first glimpse of what romantic writing involved.
 The men all seemed to be larger than life and the women were so graceful and elegant.

-After being exposed to real life situations, I realized that people mostly watched those movies or read those Harlequin and Silhouette Romantic Novels to escape from the reality of life and to be surrounded by the concept of "happy ever after" in spite of the turmoil.
+After being exposed to real life situations, you may realize that some people prefer watching those movies or read those Harlequin and Silhouette Romantic Novels to escape from the reality of life and to be surrounded by the concept of "happy ever after" in spite of the turmoil.

 So, if you really want to be a romantic writer you have to decide on your audience and whether you want to engage them in a "fairy-tale" ending or embrace a more realistic situation.

 An outline is therefore necessary to keep your focus on the action of your hero or heroine.
 It's a good idea to research your setting.
 If you are going to use an actual location for your story, make sure that it doesn't conflict with the area.

 When deciding on a location for your story, try using a town with a fairly familiar name such as Lambert, but not actually giving the name of the state.
 This will allow you to be able to lead the reader on a journey of discovery with descriptive scenery that is entirely believable without doing much research.

 If you decide to write about romance in your own backyard, so to speak, be sure to use landmarks that are familiar to those who actual reside in the vicinity.
 You will find that the more descriptive the scene; the easier it is for readers to visualize it.

 Whether your town is mythical or actual there will always be characters facing crisis.